 “Early on we are taught not to write a program as a single big chunk, but that we should ‘divide and conquer’ and separate a program into modules… It’s easier to write relatively small, self-contained components than a single large block of code.
 Simple components can be designed, coded, unit tested and then forgotten - there is no need to keep changing existing code as you add new code.”

 Simplicity is easy to delegate.
-It’s easy to train the new guy on, and improve upon.
+It’s easy to train the new employee on.
+It's easy to iterate upon.
 It’s hard to do complicated things consistently well, but with practice, you can master simple techniques.